ysbaddaden/xml.cr/README.md

 ## XML::DOM

 The initial draft for a DOM in Crystal.
-Follows the DOM spec, adapted for crystal (underscore instead of snakeCase names), but keeps the clunky namings.
+Follows the DOM spec, adapted for crystal (snake_case instead of lowerCamelCase names), but keeps the clunky namings.
 We might consider normalizing the API to be much less verbose (maybe).

 References: